rLannes/easyfasta/README.md

 # FASTA Utils

-A lightweight Python library for efficient FASTA file parsing and DNA sequence manipulation.
+A lightweight functional Python library for efficient FASTA file parsing and DNA sequence manipulation.
+No OOP bloat, data only data

 ## Features